>>Our online holiday sales page stays up to date on current holiday projections and post-holiday sales reports.

 Amazon.com Inc.’s Prime Day is the retailer’s annual summer sales event held in July.
 The event began in July 2015 and has already ballooned to a more than $4 billion sales day, according to Internet Retailer’s estimates.
 Will Prime Day sales affect Cyber 5 sales?
 The data has yet to suggest that.
 It may be that the bulk of Prime Day shopping is consumers purchasing goods for themselves rather than holiday gifts.
 Here’s where Prime Day falls among the largest U.S. shopping holidays.

 U.S. total retail sales during the Cyber 5

 Internet Retailer estimates total retail sales, which includes sales in stores and online, grew 6% over the five-day period Thanksgiving weekend.
 That’s above the 4.5% growth of all retail year to date, according to U.S. Commerce Department figures.
 That suggests e-commerce penetration was roughly 15.2% during the Cyber 5.

-For the overall shopping period, which Internet Retailer defines as November through the end of December, we project shoppers will spend $122.0 billion with online retailers.
+For the overall shopping period, which Internet Retailer defines as November through the end of December, we estimate shoppers spent $122.0 billion with online retailers.
 That’s a 17.4% increase from 2017.
-Total retail sales will grow 5.9% over the same period.
+Total retail sales will grow 5.6% over the same period.
 These projections are revised estimates from our holiday 2018 estimates published in September.
 Figures were revised after stronger-than-expected results during Cyber 5.

 Consumers plan to holiday shop on marketplaces